benclifford/hx2016/README.md

 It's based on a real life bot that works on r/LondonSocialClub.

+So this is going to feel very in-at-the-deep-end.

 1.1 first let's find out what level of experience people have so I can try to adjust the pace.